 Just after Christmas, I found myself especially exhausted.
-This pregnant momma was wiped after playing Santa, playing Elf (setting up a KidKraft dollhouse is no quick feat), packing up our two young ones and heading out of town with my husband, and cramming in as much time with our relatives as possible.
+This pregnant momma was wiped after playing Santa, playing Elf (setting up a KidKraft dollhouse is no quick feat), packing up our two young ones and heading out of town to spend time with family.

-Once home, my kids were showing signs of being overstimulated too.
+Once home, my kids showed signs of being overstimulated from all of the holiday excitement.
 Sibling rivalry consumed our household.
 My daughter wanted space.
-My son took that as a challenge to get closer.
-To no end.
+And my son took that as a challenge to get closer, to no end.

 Almost immediately, both of my children found more positive wording to express how they were feeling.